-Winter Pruning Apple Trees.
+Tips for Winter Pruning Apple Trees

-To go about this, you must first remove any dead or diseased branches.
+The first step in pruning is that you must first remove any dead or diseased branches.

 Prune damaged branches, and any branches that cross each other – this will prevent rubbing which will result in more damage.
 Remove strong shoots growing inwards towards the centre of the tree canopy.